Is a Degree Required to Be a Medical Assistant?

 What’s Required to Become a Medical Assistant?

-Now, you might be wondering, is Medical Assistant a degree?
-Or more specifically, what is required to become a Medical Assistant?
-These are great questions, and the answer can depend on your location as well as your career goals.
+Is it necessary to earn a Medical Assistant degree?
+Or, more specifically, what is required to become a Medical Assistant?
+These are great questions; the answer can depend on your location and career goals.
 Generally speaking, you do not need certification to practice in the field.
 Additionally, a formal education isn’t always required.
 It is often highly recommended, though, as some employers will only hire candidates who already possess the knowledge and skills of a Medical Assistant.

 One of the first decisions you’ll need to make revolves around your educational needs.